GDPR | Seers Article

 - The GDPR has a broad scope of data in the wrong hand requests and actions available to individuals to enforce onto organisations if they wish so.
 GDPR broad scope

-- Level 1 – Minimum Penalty: In this level, as a company, you will be penalised for €10 million or 2% of your annual turnover, as a non-compliance to GDPR.
+- Level 1 – Minimum Penalty: In this level, as a company, you will be penalized for €10 million or 2% of your annual turnover, as a non-compliance to GDPR.
 Penalty

-- Level 2 – Maximum Penalty: In this level, as a company, you will be penalised for €20 million or 4% of your annual turnover, as a non-compliance to GDPR.
+- Level 2 – Maximum Penalty: In this level, as a company, you will be penalized for €20 million or 4% of your annual turnover, as a non-compliance to GDPR.
 Penalty

 Risk in terms of Data Protection Regulation